 As part of our commitment to academic excellence and student success, we work hard to maintain prominent accreditations at the university and program levels.
-As a student in our accredited Occupational Therapy Assistant (OTA) program, you can rest assured your education meets professional standards.
-You will graduate having the most current OTA knowledge and skills—all of which prepare you to take the NBCOT® Exam for becoming a certified occupational therapy assistant (COTA).
+As a student in this accredited OTA program, you can rest assured your education meets professional standards.
+You will graduate having the most current knowledge and skills—all of which prepare you to take the NBCOT® Exam for becoming a certified occupational therapy assistant (COTA).

-The Occupational Therapy Assistant Program at St. Catherine University is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE®) of the American Occupational Therapy Association (AOTA) located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD, 20852-4929.
+The Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD, 20852-4929.
 ACOTE’s telephone number, c/o AOTA, is (301) 652-AOTA and it’s web address is https://acoteonline.org.

-Special note: Our Online OTA program is listed as a “distance education track” on the AOTA website listed under Minnesota due to its combination of online and in-person curriculum.
+Special note: Our online OTA program is listed as a “distance education track” under Minnesota on the AOTA website due to its combination of online and in-person curriculum.